smndev/nct-templates/README.md

 The Name Change Token (NCT) is the native token of Hashmasks.
 The NCT has only one purpose: it allows its holder to give its Hashmask a unique name that is permanently stored and publicly visible on the Ethereum Blockchain.
-NCTs is the first ERC20 tokens to appear in the world of NFTs (birthday January 2021) and is used through a burn system to change the name of a Hashmask.
+NCTs is the first ERC20 tokens to appear in the world of NFTs (birthday January 2021) and is used through a burn system to change the name of a Hashmasks.
 As stated on The Hashmasks website, *"this opens up a whole new dimension for collecting where the hierarchy of the value of individual pieces of the entire collective art is highly influenced by consumer preferences."*